Debanshusam/lfcs/UserandGroupManagement.md

   * -G list of secondary groups
   * `-a` append. <u>**NOTE**: If not specified new group list will override current value</u>

+* To remove a user from a group, use the gpasswd command with the -d option as follows.

+  * gpasswd -d username groupname

 ## Manage system-wide environment profiles